About

 The project was initiated in 2015 with three pilot sites in Washington, DC; Scott Depot, WV; and Mobile, AL – with staff at three health centers and three partnering domestic violence programs.
 From there it expanded to 7 other local communities in Brockton, MA; Davis, CA; Cedar Rapids, IA; Providence, RI; Nogales, AZ; Westchester, PA; and Tillamook, OR.

-Project Catalyst: Statewide Transformation on Health, IPV and Trafficking.
+Following the pilot, the project was scaled up and expanded to states and territories, nationally as part of Project Catalyst: Statewide Transformation on Health, IPV and Trafficking.
 Project Catalyst was a multi-year effort that engaged more than 1,000 health and advocacy professionals across eleven states and several Pacific Islands (2017-2021).
 Learn more here.

 Improving Health Outcomes and Project Catalyst were supported through a collaboration of U.S. Department of Health and Human Services (DHHS) agencies, including the Administration for Children and Families’ (ACF) Family and Youth Services Bureau, the HRSA Bureau of Primary Health Care, and the HRSA Office of Women’s Health.
 Technical assistance and training was provided by FUTURES, with an evaluation conducted by the University of Pittsburgh.